Zytronium/atlas-the-joy-of-painting-api/README.md

 - /episodes/filter?month=MM/YYYY
   - the `month` query parameter must include the month AND year in the MM/YYYY format.
 - /episodes/filter?subjects=subject1,Subject2,%20subject3
   - the `subjects` query parameter must be a comma-separated string.
 Spaces (`%20`) between values are allowed and will be ignored.
 Subjects are NOT case-sensitive.
+If `matchValues` is set to "any", you cannot specify more than 10 subjects here.
 - /episodes/filter?colors=color%201,color2,%20Color3
   - the `colors` query parameter must be a comma-separated string.
 Spaces (`%20`) between values are allowed and will be ignored.
 Colors ARE case-sensitive.
+If `matchValues` is set to "any", you cannot specify more than 10 colors here.
 - /episodes/filter?colors=color1,color2&subjects=subject1
   - multiple filters can be used in one request.
 You can use any number of filters as long as there's at least one and there are no duplicates.